danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 external libraries [puremagic](https://pypi.org/project/puremagic/),
 [python-magic](https://pypi.org/project/python-magic/), or
 [filetype](https://pypi.org/project/filetype/).
-Then, dispatching on MIME type to a suitable enable the succinct usage
+Then, dispatching on MIME type to a suitable Reader enables a succinct usage like

 ```python
 from some_library import open